shivanshu-semwal/blog/_posts/2023-01-01-extract-canvas-from-webpage.md

 }

 async function downloadIt(){
- // get the end count
-    x = parseInt(document.getElementById('page_count').textContent)
+    // get the end count, replace this with the one for site you are using x = parseInt(document.getElementById('page_count').textContent)

     // download image one by one
     for(let i=0;i<x;i++){
         downloadCanvasAsImage('se' + i.toString());

-        document.getElementById('next').click();
+        // replace this with the next button on your site document.getElementById('next').click();

+        // wait for the image to load
         await sleep(500);
     }
 }
 downloadIt()
 ```

 You can use some tool to combine the image to one pdf file.
-Here is how I do it `convert *.png temp.pdf` using imagemigick.
+Here is how I do it `convert *.png temp.pdf` using `imagemagick`.